trufflesecurity/trufflehog/README.md

 #### **Apple M1 users**

 The `linux/arm64` image is better to run on the M1 than the amd64 image.
-Even better is running the native darwin binary avilable, but there is not container image for that.
+Even better is running the native darwin binary available, but there is no container image for that.

 ```bash
 docker run --platform linux/arm64 -it -v "$PWD:/pwd" trufflesecurity/trufflehog:latest github --repo https://github.com/trufflesecurity/test_keys